 The good news is that London’s blessed with a growing number of amazing Korean restaurants, and we’ve taken the liberty of detailing our favourites below…

 JUMP TO: KOREAN BBQ | TRADITIONAL RESTAURANTS | CHEAP EATS | KOREAN STREET FOOD | KOREAN BARS

 Koba | Fitzrovia

-Another DIY Korean BBQ spot, Olle is a bit of a hidden gem in the heart of Chinatown.
+Chinatown has changed a lot in the past few years, with a wave of polished new eateries buoyed by major investment edging out some of the older, family-run institutions.
+Olle is a relatively new addition right on the corner, and while it’s sleek and polished in style, you can still get an authentic slice of Korean BBQ dining here.
 On entering, you’ll be engulfed by loud chatter, teal walls, bustling staff and the smell of Korean comfort food being cooked up on the grill-fitted tabletops.
-In terms of what it is exactly that they’re cooking; you can expect dishes like Korean fried chicken (KFC) and dumplings, while you sling a selection of international ingredients such as wagyu beef and even Iberico pork onto the grills.
+The kitchen rustles up dishes like Korean fried chicken (KFC) and dumplings, while you sling a selection of international ingredients such as wagyu beef and even Iberico pork onto the grills.

 The Petite Corée | West Hampstead

 The Petite Corée was once known for its unique fusion dishes, combining Korean flavours with seasonal European ingredients.
 It’s since pivoted to become an exclusively Korean restaurant, and is all the better for it.
 The classics are all pulled off with aplomb – lip-smacking gochujang fried chicken; flavoursome kimchi pancakes; hearty beef bibimbap – and the menu branches out with a wide range of veggie and vegan-friendly options, too.
 The recent addition of the tabletop BBQ is just the icing on the cake, really.